zigster64/datastar.http.zig/README.md

-# Datastar lib for http.zig
+#s Datastar lib for http.zig

 A Zig library that conforms to the Datastar SDK specification.